eurotsunamirisk/trmtk/computeFrag/README.md

 ## Docker repository

 <p style="text-align: justify;font-size: 17px" class="has-poppins-font-family">
-i) Pull the image from: <a href="https://hub.docker.com/r/eurotsunamirisk/bayesian-fragility-standalone-app"> docker hub</a>
+i) Pull the image from: <a href="https://hub.docker.com/r/eurotsunamirisk/bayesian-fragility-standalone-app"> Docker hub</a>
 <br>ii) Create a folder for the input and the outputs of the code. (e.g. C:\input_output\ (Windows) or /home/user/input_output (Linux)).
 <br>iii) Place the input file (e.g. the file building_class_1.csv from the repository).
 <br>